hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 ## Why this Guide

-When you come from a similar platform, you often spend time trying to get up to speed with concepts/frameworks you know, but you don't know, because they go by a different name, a different approach.
+When you come to a new platform, from a similar one, you often spend time trying to get up to speed with concepts/frameworks you know, but you don't know, because they go by a different name, a different approach.
 It's time-consuming and sometimes even frustrating.
-This guide is an attempt to help others.
+This guide is an attempt to help others avoid some of those newbie questions.

 This guide is also to help me, as I'm sure I've made and will make mistakes, so please let me know if you see any errors.
 Or better yet, send me a [pull request](http://github.com/hhariri/hhariri.github.io)